Simon Grayson: Leeds United

 Grayson was rewarded with his first Manager of the Month award while in charge at Leeds United for the month of December 2010.
 During that month he oversaw his Leeds team unbeaten in the league, winning three games and drawing two, including a 2–0 home win over league leaders QPR.
-After a dip in form Leeds dropped out of the playoffs and finished the season in 7th place.
+After a dip in form, Leeds dropped out of the playoff places and finished the season in 7th place.

 On 1 February 2012, Grayson was dismissed by Leeds United due to lack of results he was getting.
 A Club Statement said: "We have 18 games to go this season and are still within touching distance of the Play-Offs, but felt with the transfer window now closed we needed to make the change at this time in the belief that a new managerial team will be able to get more out of the existing squad of players and make the difference".
 His last result was a 4–1 defeat to Birmingham City on 31 January 2012.

 Huddersfield Town

 On 20 February 2012, just five days after Lee Clark was dismissed as manager, Grayson became the new manager of League One club Huddersfield Town on a 3 1/2-year deal.
-His first game in charge of the Terriers was in their 2–0 home victory over Exeter City when both defender Jamie McCombe and leading striker Jordan Rhodes scoring he also introduced Icelandic midfielder Joey Guðjónsson to the squad for the first time all season.
-While remaining unbeaten, his next five games in charge proved to be mostly unspectacular, resulting in four draws against Stevenage, Bury, Rochdale and Colchester United also defeating Hartlepool United in a 1–0 home victory.
-The early pattern of these results remained similar to those of the previous manager, Lee Clark who managed a number of draws, which were held responsible for the Terrier's inability to cement a place in the automatic promotion spots.
-With 10 games remaining Town occupied 4th position in League One, contrary to the chairman Dean Hoyle's brief urging the club to reach one of the top two positions.
+His first game in charge of the Terriers was in their 2–0 home victory over Exeter City when both defender Jamie McCombe and leading striker Jordan Rhodes scoring.
+He also introduced Icelandic midfielder Joey Guðjónsson to the squad for the first time all season.
+While remaining unbeaten, his next five games in charge proved to be mostly unspectacular, resulting in four draws against Stevenage, Bury, Rochdale and Colchester United, also defeating Hartlepool United in a 1–0 home victory.
+The early pattern of these results remained similar to those of the previous manager, Lee Clark, who managed a number of draws, which were held responsible for the Terrier's inability to cement a place in the automatic promotion spots.
+With 10 games remaining, Town occupied 4th position in League One, contrary to the chairman Dean Hoyle's brief urging the club to reach one of the top two positions.
 On 26 May 2012, Grayson led Huddersfield to play-off victory over Sheffield United, gaining promotion to the Championship.

 Grayson's first match in charge of Huddersfield in the Championship came on 17 August 2012, a 1–0 defeat away to Cardiff.
 His first Championship win as the club's manager was on 25 August 2012, a 2–0 home victory against Burnley.
 On 1 December 2012, Grayson managed Huddersfield against his former side Leeds for the first time, losing 4–2 at home.

 He was dismissed by Huddersfield on 24 January 2013, following a run of 12 consecutive matches without victory stretching back to 17 November 2012.